You can debug a test sequence using tools in the Test Sequence Editor. Debugging

 involves setting breakpoints to stop simulation, observing data and test sequence

 progression, and manually stepping through test steps.
 You can try these features using

 Save a copy of the model to a writable location on the MATLAB® path.
 Double-click the Test Sequence block to open the Test Sequence Editor.

 By default, simulation animates the test sequence by highlighting active steps and transitions.
 Observing test step execution can help you debug, particularly when manually stepping through the test sequence.
 Adjust the animation speed using the Change Animation Speed button in the toolbar.

 Animation speed affects simulation speed.
 If you slow down animation speed for debugging, return the speed to Fast or Lightning Fast when you finish debugging to avoid slowing your simulation.
 If you do not need the test step highlights and want the fastest simulation, choose None.

-The editor displays a breakpoint marker.
 After adding breakpoints, simulate the test sequence by clicking Run.

 If the simulation pauses (for example, at a breakpoint), you can view the status of data used in a test step by hovering over the test step.
 The data values at the current simulation time display next to the test sequence cell.